This article was written specifically for the Tony Robbins blog by talent strategy expert, Elatia Abate.

 MAKE YOUR PROCESS WORK FOR YOU

-The idea that recruiting takes up “too much time” is something I hear from many executives.
+The idea that recruiting takes up “too much time” is something you hear from many executives.
 This is a place where you can make the hiring process itself work for you.

 One of the main reasons that the recruiting process takes up too much time is that companies create low barriers for candidates to apply, resulting in wasted time evaluating candidates.